HwWobbe/Wip-Main/README.md

 ...

 * try to integrate the RstT VeryTrue concepts
-  * this is likewly a duplicated item
+  * this is likely a duplicated item

 * PR an attached file
   * ...